nikimanoledaki/calculator-microservice/Readme.md

 docker run -d -p 9092:9092  niki2401/calculator-microservice
 ```

 If this does not work for you, you can set up the server locally.
-The server listens to port `9092`.
+The server will isten to port `9092` by default.

 ```
 go run cmd/server/main.go